tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

 * Classes must be instantiated, whereas functions are not
 * When classes are newed up, memory is allocated for the object
 * Memory need only be allocated once for functions.
-They are stored in the "permanent" area of the heap
+They are stored in the _permanent_ area of the heap
 * Objects act on their own data, functions act on unrelated data
 * Static class methods in Java are roughly equivalent to functions